-One of the biggest aspects of airline ownership is understanding the routine maintenance aircrafts require; engineers monitor vibration, focus on fan balance and dynamic propeller balance, and are expected to know the ins and outs of high-end engines.
-Fortunately, it seems as though Medavia has already prepared for the inevitable maintenance for aircrafts it will be experiencing: Medavia Technics is certified to conduct maintenance for aircrafts on 11 different types of planes.
+One of the biggest aspects of airline ownership is understanding the routine maintenance aircraft require; engineers monitor vibration, focus on fan balance and dynamic propeller balance, and are expected to know the ins and outs of high-end engines.
+Fortunately, it seems as though Medavia has already prepared for the inevitable maintenance for aircraft it will be experiencing: Medavia Technics is certified to conduct maintenance for aircraft on 11 different types of planes.
 Although the group was forced to move its maintenance base to Malta in 2014 after losing one of its planes in the assault on Tripoli International Airport, Medavia Technics is well prepared to handle the demands of an airline.
 All in all, Ettir is excited about the prospect of success.

 “If we manage to succeed in the domestic [market, I’m] sure there will be a request to go for regional routes,” he said, identifying Malta, Djerba (Tunisia), and Alexandria and Luxor (Egypt) as possible targets.